NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v3.1.md

 nvidia              20385792  117 nvidia_uvm,nv_peer_mem,nvidia_modeset
 ```

-Run the below command to list the Mellanox NIC's with the status
+Execute the below command to list the Mellanox NIC's with the status
 ```
 $ sudo ibdev2netdev
 ```